ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;oz of potash.In this ratio the
+oz of potash.In this ratio the
 pickle to be increased to uny qulantity
 desirodios bet these be boiled,together
 antil all the dirt from thesugar srises